Upper Hole Campground

 Directions

-From Georgetown, travel 22 miles east on Wentworth Springs Road, then 29 miles northeast on Forest Highway 2 (Eleven Pines Road) to Hell Hole Reservoir.
-The campground is 3 miles southeast by boat or hiking trail from the reservoir access point.
+22 miles east of Georgetown on Wentworth Springs Road, then 29 miles northeast on Forest Highway 2 (Eleven Pines Road) to Hell Hole Reservoir.
+From the reservoir, travel 3 miles southeast by boat or hiking trail to reach the campground.

 Amenities